52North/WeatherDataCollector/README.md

 ====================

-The WeatherDataCollector (WDC) collects weather data from remote sites and translates the received data into a format that can be used with the 52°North SOS-Importer to be pushed into any running Sensor Observation Service instance.
+The WeatherDataCollector (WDC) collects weather data from remote sites and translates the received data into a format that can be used with the [https://wiki.52north.org/bin/view/SensorWeb/SosImporter](52°North SOS-Importer) to be pushed into any running [https://wiki.52north.org/bin/view/SensorWeb/SensorObservationService](Sensor Observation Service) instance.

 ## Development